brunoxkz/das/replit.md

 ## Overview

-Vendzz is a modern, futuristic SaaS quiz funnel platform focused on lead generation.
+Vendzz is a comprehensive dynamic quiz funnel and email marketing platform with dual payment gateways (Stripe + Pagar.me) and full internationalization support.
 Built with React, Express, and SQLite, it features a sleek green-themed UI with shadcn/ui components, JWT authentication, and comprehensive email marketing integration via Brevo.
-The platform enables users to create interactive quizzes for lead capture with comprehensive analytics.
+The platform enables users to create interactive quizzes for lead capture with advanced campaign management and analytics.

 ## Additional Files